Introducing a Breast Cancer Clinical Trial,

 • Will everyone who participates receive treatment (is there a placebo)?

 There are no placebos in this study.
+Everyone will receive treatment for their breast cancer.

 • I think I am menopausal.
 Can I participate?